zachlatta/minimalistic-potato/README.md

 The end result is located in the `html/target` folder.
 You can either use the `.war` file that was generated and deploy that to Jetty/Tomcat, or copy the contents of the `html/target/minimalistic-potato-html-1.0-SNAPSHOT` folder to a location on a web server.
-Watch out, if just try to open `MinimalisticPotato.html` with a web browser on your computer, you're going to get a Javascript error (at least on Chrome).
+After you have the files on the web server, copy the generated `assets` folder (in root of project) to the folder you copied onto the web server.
+Watch out, if you just try to open `MinimalisticPotato.html` with a web browser on your computer, you're going to get a Javascript error (at least on Chrome).